phyzhenli/AM/README.md

 - Step-6: run 'genFunction.m' to generate the objective function.

 - Step-7: add a control parameter to the objective function.
+It should be noted that you can adjust the parameter to control the number of compressed terms.

 - Step-8: run 'matlab -nodesktop -r "run GA; quit;"' to solve the optimization objective and obtain compression results.